OlhaSvezhentseva/Digital-Edition-Jahresberichte/locations/README.md

 For example "südwestaustralisch' was linked to `Q3960` (Australian continent).

 2) Some strings contained several names of several locations, as "Britisch- und Portugiesisch- OStafrika".
-If possible they were linked with 2 items then.
+If possible they were linked with 2 items then, separated by a comma.

 3) Some strings did not seem to be specific locations as "hiesig" or "verschiedenen Fundorten".